 Disclaimer: Although every reasonable effort is made to ensure accuracy, the information in this document is provided as a general guide only for students and is subject to change.
 All students enrolling at AUT should consult its official document, the AUT Calendar, which is available online at aut.ac.nz/calendar, to ensure that they are aware of, and comply with, all regulations, requirements and policies.
-The information contained in this programme guide was correct at the time of print, December 2023.
+The information contained in this programme guide was correct at the time of print, December 2024.

-Image 4 on page 3 and the image on page 41 by Jason Mann.
+Image 4 on page 3 by Jason Mann.
 Image on page 39 by Simon Devitt Photographer.